 Sales of substantial amounts of our ordinary shares in the public market, or the perception that these sales may occur, could cause the market price of our ordinary shares to decline.
 This could also impair our ability to raise additional capital through the sale of our equity securities.
 Under our articles of association, we are authorized to issue up to 320,000,000 ordinary shares.
-Upon an increase of our issued share capital to at least £25,000,000, our authorized share capital will automatically increase to £102,000,000, divided into 1,500,000,000 ordinary shares and 8,000,000 high voting shares, of which 80,577,641 ordinary shares and 3,000,000 high voting shares will be outstanding immediately following this offering (without giving effect to the over- allotment option).
+Upon an increase of our issued share capital to at least $\pounds 25,000,000$ , our authorized share capital will automatically increase to $\pounds 102,000,000$ , divided into 1,500,000,000 ordinary shares and 8,000,000 high voting shares, of which 81,507,641 ordinary shares and 3,000,000 high voting shares were outstanding as of June 10, 2022.
 An issuance of new ordinary shares may also lead to substantial dilution of our then existing shareholders.
-We have agreed with Berenberg Capital Markets LLC, subject to certain exceptions, not to, directly or indirectly, offer, sell, assign, transfer, pledge, contract to sell, or otherwise dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital without the prior written consent of Berenberg Capital Markets LLC, during the 90-day period following the date of this prospectus.
-Our management board members, including our founders, have agreed to substantially similar lock-up provisions, subject to certain exceptions.
-Following the expiration of the lock-up period or at the time of an early waiver of the lock-up restrictions, we may issue new shares and/or our existing shareholders may determine to sell their ordinary shares, subject to certain restrictions.
-See "Description of Share Capital and Articles of Association" and "Ordinary Shares Eligible for Future Sale" in this prospectus.
-We cannot predict the size of future issuances of our shares or the effect, if any, that future issuances and sales of shares would have on the market price of our ordinary sha
+We cannot predict the size of future issuances of our shares or the effect, if any, that future issuances and sales of shares would have on the market price of our ordinary shares.